yliess86/PhDThesis/thesis.md

 ## Generative Neural Networks for Image Generation {#sec:III.3}

-This section discusses the various architectures introduced in the +dl litterature for image generation with a strong focus on those used by the related work of the previous section (section @section:III.2) and how to condition them on user inputs.
+This section discusses the various architectures introduced in the +dl litterature for image generation with a strong focus on those used by the related work of the previous section (section @sec:III.2) and how to condition them on user inputs.

 The architectures discussed are the [+ae]{.full} (see @sec:ae), the [+vae]{.full} (see @sec:vae), the [+gan]{.full} (see @sec:gan), the [+ddm]{.full} (see @sec:ddm), and [+llm]{.full .plural} (see @sec:llm).

 This section does not only discuss the technical details of those architectures but also compares them on three criteria, generation inference speed, generation variance, and generation quality and complexity.

-Similarly to the theoretical background chapter (chapter @section:II), the [+mnist]{.full} dataset is used for illustrative purposes.
+Similarly to the theoretical background chapter (chapter @sec:II), the [+mnist]{.full} dataset is used for illustrative purposes.

 ### Autoencoders {#sec:III.3.1}